audoh/symfony-collection-type-manager/README.md

 ### data-allow-delete-new

 How could someone be able to add new items and be able to undo those additions before submission, whilst not being able to delete old committed items?
-For this I propose the boolean attribute `data-allow-delete-new`, which, when true - which it will be by default - will cause the plugin to add delete buttons to newly created items, even when `data-allow-delete` is false.
+For this I propose the boolean attribute `data-allow-delete-new`, which, when not false (i.e. true by default), will cause the plugin to add delete buttons to newly created items, even when `data-allow-delete` is false.

 ### Greater flexibility